ArjunMamidi2698/MetricAggregator/README.md

 # MetricAggregator

-Servive to aggregate periodically received metrics and to expose api's to fetch metric values
+Servive to aggregate periodically or manually through api received metrics and to expose api's to fetch metric values

 ## Prerequisites